00JIMMY00/cranes_3/docs/sprint-artifacts/2-1-timesheet-entry.md

 ## User Story
 As the Owner, I want a monthly time sheet form that matches my hard copy sheets, So that I can digitize my existing workflow without changing how I record data.
+Also, I want to define a default hourly rate for the client that applies to all days but can be overridden manually per day.

 ## Acceptance Criteria
 - [x] **Given** I am on the "New Time Sheet" page